 included in income for purposes of calculating the Additional Child Tax Credit

 as discussed in the Combat Pay section.

-you do not have to meet the usual time and distance tests to deduct moving
+station, you do not have to meet the usual time and distance tests to deduct

-dependents to or from a different location than your location, the moves are
+spouse and dependents to or from a different location than your location, the

-provided by the government because of a permanent change of station are not
+Certain items provided by the government because of a permanent change of

 - Dislocation allowance

 that you receive from the government are more than your actual moving

 expenses, the excess is included in your wages on Form W-2, Wage and Tax

 (other than dislocation, temporary lodging, temporary lodging expense, or